-Line 4-Total taxes.
-Add lines 1 and 2 and add or subtract any net adjustment on line 3.
-If total taxes are \$2,500 or more, the amount reported on line 4 must equal the total liability for the year reported on line 8M of the Monthly Summary of Federal Tax Liability, or line M of Form 945-A.
+Line 3-Total taxes.
+Add lines 1 and 2.
+If total taxes are \$2,500 or more, the amount reported on line 3 must equal the total liability for the year reported on line 7M of the Monthly Summary of Federal Tax Liability, or line M of Form 945-A.

-Line 5-Total deposits.
-Enter your total Form 945 deposits for the year, including any overpayment applied from your 2007 return.
+Line 4-Total deposits.
+Enter your total Form 945 deposits for the year, including any overpayment applied from your 2008 return.

-Line 6-Balance due.
-You do not have to pay if line 6 is under \$1.
-Generally, you should have a balance due only if your total taxes for the year (line 4) are less than \$2,500.
+Line 5 - Balance due.
+You do not have to pay if line 5 is under \$1.
+Generally, you should have a balance due only if your total taxes for the year (line 3) are less than \$2,500.
 If you made payments under the accuracy of deposits rule, see section 11 of Pub.
 15 (Circular E).
-Enter your EIN, "Form 945," and "2008" on your check or money order and make it payable to the "United States Treasury."
-If line 4 is \$2,500 or more and you deposited all taxes when due, the amount on line 6 should be zero.
-Complete Form 945-V, Payment Voucher, if you are making a payment with Form 945.
+Enter your EIN, "Form 945," and "2009" on your check or money order and make it payable to the "United States Treasury."
+If line 3 is \$2,500 or more and you deposited all taxes when due, the amount on line 5 should be zero.
+Complete Form 945-V,

+Payment Voucher, if you are making a payment with Form 945.

-If you fail to make required deposits (using EFTPS or Form 8109, as required) and instead pay these CAUTION amounts with your return, you may be subject to a
+If you fail to make required deposits (using EFTPS or Form 8109, as required) and instead pay these CAUTION amounts with your return, you may be subject to a penalty.

-Line 7-Overpayment.
+Line 6 - Overpayment.
 If you deposited more than the correct amount for the year, you can have the overpayment refunded or applied to your next return by checking the appropriate box.
 The IRS may apply your overpayment to any past due tax account under your EIN.
-If line 7 is under \$1, we will send a refund or apply it to your next return only on written request.
+If line 6 is under \$1, we will send a refund or apply it to your next return only on written request.

-Line 8-Monthly Summary of Federal Tax Liability.
+Line 7- Monthly Summary of Federal Tax Liability.

 This is a summary of your monthly tax liability, not a summary of deposits made.
-If line 4 is less than SAUTION \$2,500, do not complete line 8 or Form 945-A.
+If line 3 is less than CAUTION \$2,500, do not complete line 7 or Form 945-A.

-Complete line 8 only if you were a monthly schedule depositor for the entire year and line 4 is \$2,500 or more.
-See Determining your deposit schedule on page 3.
+Complete line 7 only if you were a monthly schedule depositor for the entire year and line 3 is \$2,500 or more.
+See Determining your deposit schedule on page 2.

-The amount entered on line 8M must equal the amount reported on line 4.
+The amount entered on line 7M must equal the amount reported on line 3.

-Report your liabilities on Form 945-A instead of on line 8 if:
+Report your liabilities on Form 945-A instead of on line 7 if:

-- You were a semiweekly schedule depositor during 2008.
-Do not complete entries A through M of line 8.
-Instead, complete and file Form 945-A with Form 945. - You were a monthly schedule depositor for 2008 and during any month you accumulated nonpayroll taxes of \$100,000 or more.
-Because this converted you to a semiweekly schedule depositor for the remainder of 2008 (and for 2009), you must report your liabilities on Form 945-A for the entire year.
-Do not complete entries A through M of line 8.
+- You were a semiweekly schedule depositor during 2009.
+Do not complete entries A through M of line 7.
+Instead, complete and file Form 945-A with Form 945. - You were a monthly schedule depositor for 2009 and during any month you accumulated nonpayroll taxes of \$100,000 or more.
+Because this converted you to a semiweekly schedule depositor for the remainder of 2009 (and for 2010), you must report your liabilities on Form 945-A for the entire year.
+Do not complete entries A through M of line 7.
 For more information, see the \$100,000 Next-Day Deposit Rule in section 11 of Pub.
 15 (Circular E).